 Specialties & Approach

 Do you long to feel more loved and appreciated by your partner?
-Are you tired of the unproductive fights?
+Are you tired of unproductive fights?
 Is the friction causing the two of you to drift apart?
 People often respond to relationship stress in ways that are instinctive and self-protective, but ultimately undermine intimacy and openness in their relationships.

 identify the unproductive, if not destructive, behaviors that undermine your relational peace.